jennifer-language/jennifer/docs/technical/rejected.md

-typed JSON decode. **Only the implicit form is rejected here** - an *explicit* map-to-struct conversion (a spelled-out call or a struct-literal spread, where the reader sees the conversion at the call site) is the sanctioned path, specced as M16.17.
+typed JSON decode. **Only the implicit form is rejected here** - an *explicit* map-to-struct conversion (a spelled-out call or a struct-literal spread, where the reader sees the conversion at the call site) is the sanctioned path, deferred to Long horizon in milestones.md.

 Rejected because: